ManyDesigns/Portofino/portofino-war-archetype/src/main/resources/archetype-resources/src/main/docker/README.md

 This will launch the application listening on the port specified in `pom.xml` (8080 by default).
 Remote debugging with our IDE is possible on the debug port (8000 by default, again specified in `pom.xml`).

-The application will read and write on the source directory of our project, so that modifications made in the IDE and modifications made in the running application will be immediately reflected both in the application and in the sources.
+The application will read and write the source directory of our project, so that modifications made in the IDE and modifications made in the running application will be immediately reflected both in the application and in the sources.

 Note that Tomcat runs as root in the container; as such, it might create new resources with owner root in our source